portlandcodeschool/ios/syllabus.md

 ## Course Description

-tbd
+This class is an introduction to iOS development.
+It introduces Objective-C, still the most-commonly used language in iOS applications, and explores the various services and techniques used by iOS developers.

 ### Meeting hours:
 Monday & Thursday 6PM to 9PM
 One Saturday a month, 9a - 5p.
 See the schedule.

-Open lab time and teaching assistants are available to all students during the week at PCS.
+Open lab time is available to all students during the week at PCS.

 ### Location
 PCS Classroom, 1771 NW Pettygrove Street, Ste 140